iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 ### IParentElement

+Only subclasses of bis:Element can implement the IParentElement interface

 Parent-child modeling differs from sub-modeling in that the parent Element and child Elements are to be considered together in the context of a single Model, whereas a sub-modeled Element is considered independently of its sub-Model.
 For example, and application would view a parent Element and its child Elements together, but would *either* view a sub-modeled Element *or* exclude that Element and instead view the Elements of its sub-Model.

 See also [ISubModeledElement](#isubmodeledelement).

 ### InformationPartitionElement